-Three of the banking agencies (the FDIC, FRB and OCC) have issued FAQs that speak to a lender's flood insurance obligations.
-Two agencies (the FDIC and FRB) reiterated that certain loan modifications are MIRE events.
-All three of these agencies discussed the NFIP extended grace period.
-As of this Update's publication, the NCUA had yet to issue such FAQs.
+The banking agencies (the FDIC, FRB, NCUA, and OCC) have issued FAQs that speak to a lender's flood insurance obligations.
+Three agencies (the FDIC, FRB, and NCUA) reiterated that certain loan modifications are MIRE events.
+All of these agencies discussed the NFIP extended grace period.